 The jurisdiction of the Consulate General of India covers the US state of Texas, Colorado, New Mexico, Arkansas, Kansas, Nebraska, Oklahoma and Louisiana.
 Texas is the largest state in the jurisdiction of the Consulate.

-- Governor of Texas Greg Abbott visited India in March 2018.
+- 3. Governor of Texas Greg Abbott visited India in March 2018.
 This was the first ever visit by a Governor of Texas to India.
 He visited Bangalore, Mumbai and Delhi.
 In Delhi he met PM, CIM and Minister of Petroleum and Natural Gas.
+Mayor Sylvester Turner of Houston visited India in November 2018.
+He traveled to Delhi and Mumbai.
 Governor of Colorado John W Hickenlooper visited India on October 8, 2017 for a 7 day trade mission.
 He met EAM in New Delhi.
 Lieutenant Governor of New Mexico, John Sanchez, visited India in July 2017.